Mariposa Elementary School

 - Category Attribute

-- Mariposa Elementary School's student population of 570 students has declined by 26% over five school years.
+Mariposa Elementary School's student population of 546 students has stayed relatively flat over five school years.

-- The teacher population of 23 teachers has declined by 11% over five school years.
+The teacher population of 24 teachers has grown by 9% over five school years.

 |Grades Offered||Grades Kindergarten-6|